Equity and Justice

 - Create PSA videos for civil rights issues.
 Show them at school or on local tv stations.

-- Make a plan to reduce food waste in your family and impact your community with this simple safe service plan.
+- Make a plan to reduce food waste in your family and impact your community with this Service Spark: Reduce Food Waste.

 - Promote tolerance and raise awareness, investigate the civil rights issues of today, such as LGBTQ+ rights or racial injustice, and create a campaign to raise awareness and promote tolerance.

 - Advocate for fairness and justice by writing a letter, calling or emailing a public official, or speaking at a public meeting.
-This Simple Safe Service guide may help.
+This Service Spark: Spread Peace, Say Something may help.

 - Research local civil rights advocates and activists.
 Learn from the advocacy work they have/are doing to inspire your own advocacy efforts!

-- Create effective advocacy posters with some simple guidelines here.
+- Create effective advocacy posters with this Service Sparks: Advocacy Posters project.

 - Learn and teach others about current language that respects an individual's heritage, beliefs, and practices.